Bhagavad Gita Chapter 14 Verse 18 Meaning

 Available in 28 languages

-This verse from Chapter 14 of the Bhagavad Gita highlights a practical insight: Those seated in Sattva ascend; those of Rajasic nature dwell in the middle; and those of Tamasic nature, abiding in the function of the lowest Guna, descend.
+The Gita addresses liberation with characteristic directness here.
+Those seated in Sattva ascend; those of Rajasic nature dwell in the middle; and those of Tamasic nature, abiding in the function of the lowest Guna, descend.
+Within the broader arc of Chapter 14, this verse builds on Krishna's systematic exposition of the three qualities of nature.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team